Meri-MG/bookstore---react/README.md

 Give a ⭐ if you like this project!

 # Acknowledgments
-Thanks to my learning partners.
+Thanks to my learning partner [Shoira](https://github.com/ShoiraTa).